urban yogee fundamentals

 The Chitta is that mind-space which we seek to still with yoga practises, to make into Chit or awareness.
 When not still, and consumed by thoughts of objects, then that mind space is called Chitta.

-Chit is consciousness and awareness, Chitta is memory or thought.
-When there is an associated thought or object, the mindspace is Chitta.
+Chit is consciousness and awareness, Chitta is memories or thoughts, where thoughts are simply objects of Manas.
+When Chit is associated with a thought or an object, or many thoughts of many objects, of past experiences and of future fears/hopes, apprehensions/dreams, then the mindspace becomes Chitta.
 Chitta = Chit + Object.

-Back to Fundas for an Urban Yogee Back to previous page
+Back to Urban Yogee Fundas Back to previous page

 Copyright © Urban Yogee